ADCH logo

 Where can we refer staff/volunteers for emotional support?

-ADCH are running two webinars for Members, one in November and one in January.
+ADCH ran two webinars for Members, one in November and one in January – these recordings are available on the past events section of our website for members and are worth re-watching.
 Blue Cross also run a bereavement support line and are prepared to take calls from rescue staff and volunteers.

 Could the compensation scheme for the public presenting xl bullies for euthanasia could be open to fraud?
 Will there be guidelines issued for this?